-Taragüi Sin Palo has very interesting aroma - the dominant role takes, of course, distinctive Taragüi smell of dry tobacco, but it is quickly replaced by strong aromas of prunes and dry fruits.
+Taragüi Sin Palo has very interesting aroma — the dominant role takes, of course, distinctive Taragüi smell of dry tobacco, but it is quickly replaced by strong aromas of dried plums and dry fruits.
 Light hint of wood finishes this sour-sweet and pleasant combination on smells.

 Manufacturer claims that they harvested and processed only pure leaf for this despalada and I believe them.
 There are absolutely no stems and powder in the cut of Taragüi Sin Palo.
 The leaves themselves are chopped finely for Argentine despalada, although not as fine Uruguayan yerba mate.

 The first thing I noticed was that this yerba mate is very loose.
 The absence of powder and stems takes away the “grip” of yerba mate in the gourd and can lead to difficulties during the traditional preparation.
 I am adherent of more balanced cuts both in terms of taste and comfort of drinking, so when I first saw Taragüi Sin Palo I was immediately interested in what Las Marias tried to achieve with this yerba mate, for what reason they made those compromises by creating such clean pure leaf cut.